sssshefer/ERC-20/README.md

 # ![logo-no-background](https://github.com/sssshefer/erc-20/assets/63253440/03cb43e9-d02a-453f-8740-9a60add8ff90)

-# Shef token - ERC-20 Implementation
+# Shef token.
+ERC-20 Implementation

 The Shef token Project is a simple implementation of an ERC20 token using Solidity